workshopper/i18n-it-all/exercises/03_rocket_science/problem.en.md

 with following formatting `4 294 967.295,000` while the UK, US and Japan use `4,294,967,295.00`.

-When displaying numbers makes round the numbers to the next percentile. `12.4567` → `12.46`.
+When displaying numbers make sure that they are rounded to the next percentile. `12.4567` → `12.46`.

 ---